kcox-ByteSpeed/Test_Intel_Documentation/Server_Documentation/Intel/Setup_BMC.md

 # Setting Up the BMC
 > This guide will walk you through setting up the Baseboard Management Controller (BMC) on your server.

-> Here is a video featuring the steps outlined below.
+> Here is a reference video featuring the steps outlined below.
 Click the image to watch the video on YouTube:
 > <div align="left">
 >  <a href="https://youtu.be/o4y_G4bLZgs" target="_blank">
 >    <img src="https://img.youtube.com/vi/o4y_G4bLZgs/0.jpg" alt="Watch the video on YouTube">